SeniorMars/seniormars.com/content/posts/neovim_workflow/index.md

 ```

 Together with `sioyek`, I can compile my LaTeX documents and view them in a pdf viewer.
 Moreover, I can use `vimtex` to compile my LaTeX documents and view them in a pdf viewer.
-Finally, I can use `vimtex` to compile my LaTeX documents and view them in a pdf viewer.

 {{ gif(sources=["latex.mp4"]) }}